CompEvol/beast2-site/_posts/2025-06-01-using-old-packages.md

 Replicability of analyses is a major consideration in the design of BEAST2.
 Here, we will have a look at how to reproduce an analysis performed by someone else, assuming you have the BEAST2 XML available.
+This concerns BEAST v2.7.x -- older major version of BEAST (v2.6, v2.5, etc.) can be installed in parallel.
+BEAST packages are specific to major versions.

 BEAUti registers which versions of packages were used when creating the XML.
 This information is stored in the `required` attribute at the top level `beast` element in the XML, and can look something like